 - General Scholarship Application (for new or returning KCC students).

-- English Language Learning Scholarship Application (new scholarship for students enrolled in a KCC ELL course).
+- English Language Learning Scholarship Application (for students enrolled in a KCC English Language Learning course).

 - The Virginia M. Hensley Education or Health Care Two-Year Transfer Scholarship application